-The General Meeting is the highest decision-making body of DNA.
+The General Meeting is the highest decision-making body of DNA, held at least once a year.

 General Meetings are convened by the Board of Directors.
-The Annual General Meeting (AGM) is held within six months of the end of the financial year, at the time specified by the Board of Directors.
+The Annual General Meeting (AGM) is held within six months of the end of the financial year.
 According to the Articles of Association, the meeting discusses matters that fall within the scope of its responsibility, and any proposals to the AGM.